Enduring Times of Testing, Trials, and Suffering

 Isle of Skye, Scotland, UK

-In this study we are going to see how God tests His children, how he desires to purge out impurity, how Jesus learned obedience through suffering and how we must learn the same.
-We must learn how to embrace testing, trials, suffering, and discipline from the Father so we can learn obedience like Jesus did.
-We will see how God tests us to expose what is in our hearts.
-We will see how His discipline is His love for us.
+In this study, we will examine how God tests His children and purges impurities from their lives.
+We will see how Jesus learned obedience through suffering, and how we, too, must learn the same.
+As believers, we are called to embrace testing, trials, suffering, and the Father’s discipline so that we may grow in obedience as Jesus did.
+We will also see how God uses testing to reveal what is in our hearts and how His discipline is an expression of His love.

 God tests His children

-God tests His children to know what is in their hearts, to see if they are going to be obedient children or not.
+God tests His children to reveal what is in their hearts and to see whether they will walk in obedience.

 1 “The whole commandment that I command you today you shall be careful to do, that you may live and multiply, and go in and possess the land that the Lord swore to give to your fathers.
 2 And you shall remember the whole way that the Lord your God has led you these forty years in the wilderness, that he might humble you, testing you to know what was in your heart, whether you would keep his commandments or not.
 3 And he humbled you and let you hunger and fed you with manna, which you did not know, nor did your fathers know, that he might make you know that man does not live by bread alone, but man lives by every word that comes from the mouth of the Lord.
 4 Your clothing did not wear out on you and your foot did not swell these forty years.
 5 Know then in your heart that, as a man disciplines his son, the Lord your God disciplines you.
 6 So you shall keep the commandments of the Lord your God by walking in his ways and by fearing him.
 7 For the Lord your God is bringing you into a good land, a land of brooks of water, of fountains and springs, flowing out in the valleys and hills, 8 a land of wheat and barley, of vines and fig trees and pomegranates, a land of olive trees and honey, 9 a land in which you will eat bread without scarcity, in which you will lack nothing, a land whose stones are iron, and out of whose hills you can dig copper.
 10 And you shall eat and be full, and you shall bless the Lord your God for the good land he has given you.